Learn more about the Master of Public Health in Health Policy and Management.

 Resume: Current resume or CV required.

 Transfer Credit: Graduate credits from an MPH program accredited by the Council on Education for Public Health (CEPH) may be transferred into the MPH.
-The credits must be equivalent to coursework offered at Temple, and the grade must be a "B" or better in order to transfer.
+The credits must be equivalent to coursework offered at Temple, and the grade must be a "B" or better to transfer.
 The MPH program director approves the transfer of credits based on a review of course materials provided by the student.
 The maximum number of credits a student may transfer is 9.

 Program Requirements